-- the spot price envelope is designed to signal sufficient investment to meet demand, where the envelope is defined by the reliability settings, which consists of the level of the market price cap (MPC)7, the market floor price and the cumulative price threshold (CPT) ; - the calculation of MRLs that provide AEMO with an operational indicator as to whether each NEM region is expected to meet the Reliability Standard; - providing the market with projections of whether there are sufficient reserves (the level of supply in excess of demand) in each region over time frames from real time to ten years; - market intervention by AEMO, where allowed by the Rules, in the form of direction powers and the RERT; and - assessment of the energy adequacy of generation to meet demand via the drought studies which will be replaced by the Energy Adequacy Assessment Projection (EAAP) process from March 2010.8
+- the spot price envelope is designed to signal sufficient investment to meet demand.
+The envelope is defined by the reliability settings, which consists of the level of the market price cap (MPC)^g, the market floor price and the cumulative price threshold (CPT) ; - the calculation of MRLs that provide AEMO with an operational indicator as to whether each NEM region is expected to meet the Reliability Standard; - providing the market with projections of whether there are sufficient reserves (the level of supply in excess of demand) in each region over time frames from real time to ten years; - market intervention by AEMO, where allowed by the Rules, in the form of direction powers and the RERT; and g The MPC was previously known as the Value of Lost Load (VoLL).

+assessment of the energy adequacy of generation to meet demand via the drought studies which will be replaced by the Energy Adequacy Assessment Projection (EAAP) process from March 2010.^h